ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/ipexplorer/custom1.md

 ## (Optional) Test build your application

-To ensure the project will build correctly you can test it on your local machine.
+To ensure the project will build correctly you can test it on your local machine before uploading it:

 ```command
 bash ./build_app.sh my_example m0x1_nocache AC6